-- Adoption of standardized language for shared decision making documentation at the broadest system level possible, to be used for all shared decision making events. - Inclusion of all elements noted in the RCW, above.
-See sample language in the next section. - When possible, incorporation of the standardized language into an automated electronic health record template ("smartphrase" or similar) for consistency and ease of provider implementation - When possible, use of an element that allows use of the standardized language to be captured by the electronic health record (a "flag"), for easy identification and tracking of shared decision making use.
+- Adoption of standardized language for shared decision making documentation at the broadest system level possible, to be used for all shared decision making events.
+See Appendix G: Revised Code of Washington 7.70.060 Shared Decision Making Language. - Inclusion of all elements noted in the RCW, above.
+See sample language in the next section. - When possible, incorporation of the standardized language into an automated electronic health record template ("smartphrase" or similar) for consistency and ease of provider implementation. - When possible, use of an element that allows use of the standardized language to be captured by the electronic health record (a "flag"), for easy identification and tracking of shared decision making use.